lopespm/lopespm.github.com/source/_posts/2016-10-05-deep-reinforcement-learning-racing-game.markdown

    - [`Action`](https://github.com/lopespm/agent-trainer/blob/master/agent/game/action.py) enumeration: describes all the possible actions in the game.
    - [`cannonball_wrapper`](https://github.com/lopespm/agent-trainer/blob/master/agent/game/cannonball_wrapper.py) module: only this module has access to the cannonball emulator.
 It translates the aforementioned actions into game actions and is accessed by methods such as `start_game()`, `reset()` and `speed()`
 - [`RewardCalculator`](https://github.com/lopespm/agent-trainer/blob/master/agent/trainer/episode.py#L56) class: contains the reward function.
 Instead of using a generic reward function like DeepMind, it was chosen to have a tailor-made reward function for Out Run, which takes into account the car’s speed and its off-road and crash status.
-- [metrics](https://github.com/lopespm/agent-trainer/blob/master/agent/trainer/visualization/metrics.py) module: aware of `speed` metrics, which is Out Run specific, and score, which is game specific domain knowledge.
+- [`metrics`](https://github.com/lopespm/agent-trainer/blob/master/agent/trainer/visualization/metrics.py) module: aware of the `speed` metric, which is Out Run specific, and `score`, which is game specific domain knowledge.

-Training another game would require to create a new wrapper with the same interface as cannonball wrapper, have a new Action enumerator specific to the game, create a [`RewardCalculator`](https://github.com/lopespm/agent-trainer/blob/master/agent/trainer/episode.py#L56) with a different reward function and remove/replace the speed metric.
+Training another game would require the creation of a new wrapper with the same interface as `cannonball_wrapper`, a new `Action` enumerator specific to the game, a new [`RewardCalculator`](https://github.com/lopespm/agent-trainer/blob/master/agent/trainer/episode.py#L56) with a different reward function and the removal/replacement of the `speed` metric.

 Apart from the previously mentioned steps, solving generic problems would require the preprocessor to be changed/replaced if images were not to be used for state representation.
-An option would be to create a new preprocessor class with a [`process(input)`](https://github.com/lopespm/agent-trainer/blob/master/agent/trainer/image_preprocessor.py#L13) method, tweak the hyperparameters as required (so that the network knows which dimensions to expect on its input), and finally inject the new class in [`EpisodeRunner`](https://github.com/lopespm/agent-preprocessor/blob/master/agent/trainer/episode.py#L300), replacing the old preprocessor class.
+An option would be to create a new preprocessor class with a [`process(input)`](https://github.com/lopespm/agent-trainer/blob/master/agent/trainer/image_preprocessor.py#L13) method, tweak the hyperparameters as required (so that the network knows which dimensions to expect on its input), and finally inject the newly created class in [`EpisodeRunner`](https://github.com/lopespm/agent-preprocessor/blob/master/agent/trainer/episode.py#L300), replacing the old preprocessor class.

 ## Further references

 I am not a machine learning expert, but from my learner’s point of view, if you are interested in getting your feet wet, Andrew Ng's Machine Learning Course is as a great starting point.
 It is freely available on the [Coursera online learning platform](https://www.coursera.org/learn/machine-learning).
 This was my first solid contact with the subject and served as a major stepping stone for related topics such as Reinforcement Learning.

-[Udacity Google Deep Learning](https://www.udacity.com/course/deep-learning--ud730): this free course tackles some of popular deep learning techniques, all the while using tensorflow.
+[Udacity Google Deep Learning](https://www.udacity.com/course/deep-learning--ud730): this free course tackles some of the popular deep learning techniques, all the while using tensorflow.
 I did this right after Andrew Ng's course and found it to leave the student with less support during lessons - less hand-holding if you will - and as result I spent a good amount of time dabbling to reach a solution for the assignments.

-As a side note, I started building this project by the end the Deep Learning course, mostly because I wanted to apply and consolidate the concepts I learnt into something more practical and to share this knowledge further, so it could hopefully help more people who are interested in this.
+As a side note, I started building this project by the end of the Deep Learning course, mostly because I wanted to apply and consolidate the concepts I learnt into something more practical and to share this knowledge further, so it could hopefully help more people who are interested in this.

 Other useful resources: